lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

-We need to update the projection matrix buffer by calling the `updateProj` function.
+We need to update the projection matrix buffer by calling the `updateCamera` function.
 After that we will use
 the `VkDescAllocator` class, we can fill up a list with the descriptor sets handles retrieving them by their id.
 In
 order to use them we need to bind them those descriptor sets while rendering by calling the `cmdBindDescriptorSets` Vulkan function.
 While iterating over the meshes, we get the material index and set the push constants accordingly.